 The beginning of competitive softball begins in the 10U leagues, where winning and losing starts to make a difference.
 Lower league ages are more for fun than anything else, where as the higher youth ages signal the start where competition takes over.
-This doesn't mean that 10U softball should not be fun for the entire team, but actual training and discipline begins here that will carry over as the player gets older and more proficient.
+This doesn't mean that 10U softball should not be fun for the entire team, but actual softball drill and discipline here will carry over as the player gets older and more proficient.

 Your best player goes here.
 They have to be just as adept at grounders as they are with pop flys.
 Position them about 3 feet off the line, and about 5 feet in front of the bag.